Become a MQG Member!

 Local Guild Membership

 By joining the MQG through your local guild, you get all the benefits of individual membership, plus additional guild level benefits including 501(c)3 status.
 Dues are set at a local guild level.
-If your guild is interested in becoming an official Modern Quilt Guild, please email firstname.lastname@example.org.
-Interested guilds will get a detailed information packet.
+If your guild is interested in becoming an official Modern Quilt Guild, please download the membership information packet for US Guilds here and International Guilds here.
+If you have any questions after reviewing the packet, please email us here.

 Are you a company looking to work with the Modern Quilt Guild?
 Please email email@example.com.